Deepankar-98/flask-practice-blog/README.md

 ### Description
-> This project uses **Python, flask, html, css, bootstrap** for creating a basic blog.
+This project uses **Python, flask, html, css, bootstrap** for creating a basic flask blog.

->
-> This project is made to familiarise with Flask and implement the learnt concepts.
+This project is made to familiarise with Flask and implement the learnt concepts.
 It is not complete and various features will be added in future.

 ---